dsalathe/blog/src/data/posts/021-obsidian-tuto-07.md

 > Ensure all internal references continue functioning properly
 >
 > **5. Update Templates**
-> Modify both your `Delivery` and `Meeting` templates to reflect this new archival structure
+> Modify both your `Delivery` and `Meeting` templates to reflect this new archival structure.
+Exercise is left for the user.
+You may look at the solution if you struggle: [Solution](https://github.com/dsalathe/obsidian-tutorial/tree/main/obsidian-tutorial/sherlock-solution-part7/4%20Arsenal/templates)

 ---